dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     (r0-r3, r12).

 I then rewrote the interrupt handler:
-  1. delete the instructions to set the global regiser (yea!).
+  1. delete the instructions to set the global register (yea!).
   2. Jump to the label in register r3.

 With the icache on this got me down to: